christelleq/portfolio/README.md

 3. Start.
 I didn't particularly feel like coding this day, unlike the last couple of days.
 I had at most a foggy vision for what I wanted to finish by the end of the day.
 I just started working anyway, and a sort of muscle memory kicked in and I ended up creating the skeletons for my projects section, which I realise are also skeletons for my education section :)

 ### 02/09/22
+#### Obstacles / Difficulties:
+1. Creating React elements from an array.
+2. Motivation and energy levels.

 #### Learnings:
 1. Play, fun, empathy, and maintaining great relationships with loved ones are important for my energy and motivation :)
+2. Returning React elements straight from a forEach() loop doesn't work!
+I found out map() works in place of forEach().
+I could also do this: https://codesource.io/how-to-use-foreach-loop-in-react/, but it seems map() would be more straightforward and have the same effect.
+Can I render an array of React elements?
+My guess is yes.

+#### My new computer arrived! 😌
+Thank you to my catalyst for all your help and support.